My English boyfriend Joe and I experienced a big earthquake in Japan.

 The person said “I know your situation, you came to the office on the earthquake day.” in Japanese to me.
 “You have to fill in a form.
 And we need a signature by our boss, but he is not here now.
 It would have been good if you could have come to an immigration office in Sapporo though.”

 What!?
-The other person said it is no problem and black out was fixed at the weekend.
+The other person said it is no problem before.
+Also black out was fixed at the weekend.
 When could we go?

 Joe had to fill in the form to extend the tourist visa, write the reason on a paper.

-“You have to pay 4,000 yen to buy a ticket at the post office to extend your visa.”
+“You have to pay 4,000 yen to buy a stamp at the post office to extend your visa.”

 WHAAAAT!?
 Does he have to pay?
 Not his fault!
-Pay for a ticket?
-Post office isn’t open in this emergency situation.
+Pay for a stamp?
+Post office wasn’t opened in this emergency situation.

 “This is a special situation, we accept for you to pay by cash.”

-We didn’t have any cash in Japanese Yen because we were leaving from Japan.
+We didn’t have any cash in Japanese Yen because we were leaving.
 We asked to pay by credit card but we couldn’t.

-Joe wasn’t happy with this situation so he tried to ask to the boss about the reason in English.
+Joe wasn’t happy with this situation so he wanted to ask some to the person in English.
 “Can you speak English?”

-I translated to ask the reason why he needed to pay for such a fee.
-The boss was so angry.
+I translated to ask the reason why he needed to pay for such a fee even it was a natural disaster.
+The guy was so angry.
 “If you don’t pay, YOU CAN NOT LEAVE FROM JAPAN FOR ANY REASON!!”

 We didn’t have choice.
-I was running to an ATM, back to the hand luggage check, explained I need to go back for emergency reason.
+I had to run to an ATM.
+Back to the hand luggage check, explained I need to go back for emergency reason.
 Withdraw cash and came back.

-A person came to us with 15 day visa.
+A person came to us with Joe’s passport.
+There was a 15 days extension visa on it..

 “You got this visa but you have to leave now.
 And be careful for next time, if you want to stay long time you should get a right visa.
 We have option.”

-What!
-An immigration officer recommend to get married to get a visa?
+What!?
+An immigration officer recommend to get married for getting a visa?
 Such a personal thing?

 Anyway we could take the flight to go to Thailand.